 OutSystems today announced a surge in state and local government agencies adopting its low-code application development platform.
-Customers like Las Vegas, Oakland, Shawnee, Worcestershire, Surrey, Devon, and the London Borough of Hackney are using low-code to help achieve three top digital priorities: improve the citizen experience, reduce IT debt, and cut operational costs.
+Customers like City of Oakland, Shawnee, Worcestershire, Surrey, Devon, and the London Borough of Hackney are using low-code to help achieve three top digital priorities: improve the citizen experience, reduce IT debt, and cut operational costs.

 "We wanted to make a real impact.
 By using OutSystems, we are able to make our city’s services immediately available to all residents, especially to our underserved communities.
 That’s transformative," said Andrew “Pete” Peterson, CIO/CTO, City of Oakland.